Australian Shepherd vs Australian Terrier: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Australian Shepherd and Australian Terrier.
 Australian Shepherd has high (double coat) grooming needs, while Australian Terrier requires low maintenance.
 Professional grooming costs reflect these differences: Australian Shepherd owners typically spend $400-$800 annually on grooming, compared to $0-$200 for Australian Terrier.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Professional grooming is a supplement; the core work of brushing, bathing, nails, and dental hygiene happens at home.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners